 This study examined the relationship between linoleic acid in adipose (fat) tissue and risk of stroke.
 Linoleic acid is the main omega-6 fat found in peanuts.
 Measuring linoleic acid in adipose tissue is regarded as a long-term measure of intake.
 Authors included 57,053 participants from a Danish Cohort Study and followed them for 13.5 years.
 Adipose tissue samples were used to test linoleic acid levels.

-Results showed the a higher concentration of linoleic acid in adipose tissue was associated with a 22% decreased risk for stroke.
+Key Findings: Results showed the a higher concentration of linoleic acid in adipose tissue was associated with a 22% decreased risk for stroke.